Privacy Policy

 1. General information on data protection

-The protection of your personal data is of particular importance to us.
-We treat personal data confidentially and process it exclusively in accordance with the General Data Protection Regulation (GDPR), the Federal Data Protection Act (BDSG), the Telecommunications and Digital Services Data Protection Act (TDDDG, formerly TTDSG) and other applicable data protection regulations.
-With this privacy policy we inform you about which personal data we collect, how and for what purposes we process it, on what legal basis the processing is carried out, how long we store data and which rights you have as a data subject
+The protection of your personal data is a special concern for us.
+We treat personal data confidentially and process it exclusively in accordance with the General Data Protection Regulation (GDPR), the Federal Data Protection Act (BDSG), the Telecommunications Digital Services Data Protection Act (TDDDG, formerly TTDSG), as well as other relevant data protection regulations.

-We process personal data only to the extent necessary, in particular for providing a functioning website, for communication, for initiating and executing contractual relationships, for providing our services, for security and abuse prevention and for fulfilling legal obligations.
-If we do not collect personal data directly from you, it originates — where applicable — from publicly accessible sources, from business relationships, from business partners, service providers, intermediaries, platforms or from existing contractual relationships.
-In these cases we will inform you in accordance with the statutory provisions, in particular pursuant to Article 14 GDPR, unless a legal exception applies.
+If we do not collect personal data directly from you, it originates – where applicable – from publicly accessible sources, from business relationships, from business partners, service providers, intermediaries, platforms, or from existing contractual relationships.
+In these cases, we will inform you in accordance with the legal requirements, in particular pursuant to Art.
+14 GDPR, unless a legal exception applies.

 2. Definitions

-3. Responsible
+3. Controller

 Vimmera AI Solutions GmbH